Accreditation, that age-old question

 There are five (5) categories of schools in Tennessee.

 Category III schools are regionally accredited.
-These are schools which are accredited by a regional accrediting body such as SACS or AdvancEd.
+These are schools that are accredited by a regional accrediting body such as SACS or AdvancEd.

 Category V schools catch “other” types of schools that seek to operate in Tennessee.
 They are “acknowledg[ed] to operate” in the state.
 These schools are not accredited and can not include home schools.